camposer/cf/README.md

 - The backend has a REST endpoint /trades able to consume trade messages.
 This endpoint is secured with OAuth.
 - Messages are forwarded to a channel listened by a Processor Service.
-- The Processor Service store data into a Mongo, re-calculate Trade Summary and publish new values to a Stomp WebSocket endpoint /topic/trade-summaries
+- The Processor Service stores data into a Mongo, re-calculate Trade Summary and publish new values to a Stomp WebSocket endpoint /topic/trade-summaries
 - Frontend consume messages using sockjs and stompjs.

 ### Technologies